palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 pip install -e .
 ```
-A Fortran library "fortranAPI" cames with the package.
+A Fortran library "fortranAPI" come with the package.
 This library is used to compute pair correlation function and reading trajectories of different formats.
-The inside Fortran routines are c-interoperable, and thus can be callable through Python using ctypes modules.
+The inside Fortran routines are C-interoperable, and thus can be callable through Python using ctypes modules.
-This library is compiled by invoking GNU "make" command.
+To compile it, run GNU "make" command.

 ```
 make